haxsaw/hikaru/docs/issues.rst

 However, there is a lower-level method where you pass a ruamel.yaml object to create a particular subclass of HikaruBase.
 These objects can be acquired using the ``get_processors`` function, or alternatively you can create them yourself.

-The ruamel.yaml package was used due to its support for newer YAML standards.
-However, since ruamel.yaml is based on PyYAML, parsed-out YAML dictionaries from either package work with Hikaru.